Basic-Data-Infrastructure/bdi-stack/connector/README.md

 - `bdi/authenticate` validate bearer token on incoming request, when none given responds with "401 Unauthorized", otherwise adds "X-Bdi-Client-Id" request header for consumption downstream.

+- `bdi/deauthenticate` ensure the "X-Bdi-Client-Id" request header is **not** already set on a request for public endpoints which do not need authentication.
+This prevents clients from fooling the backend into being authenticated.

 The "eval" interceptors support the following functions:

 - `assoc`